How To Edit Your WordPress User Profile

 14 – Update Profile

-Click Update Profile before leaving to update your user profile settings …
+Remember to click the Update Profile button to save any changes you make to your user profile settings …

 - Your email address is used only for admin purposes.

-- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your site (unless you choose to publish it, or use a WordPress theme that has been encoded to display your email address).
+- Your email address is never sent to any other site (including WordPress) and it is never shown on your site (unless you specifically choose to display it, or use a particular WordPress theme that has been encoded to display the email address).

-- Only registered users of your blog can access the e-mail address you provide.
+- Only registered users of your blog have access to the e-mail address you provide.

-Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in the User Profile section (e.g. add a Facebook URL field, insert additional functionality settings related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in your User Profile area (e.g. add a Facebook URL field, insert extra fields related to the plugin, etc…)

-As mentioned above, the User Profile screen has a number of fields that allow you to enter extra contact information such as:
+As mentioned earlier, your WordPress Profile area has a number of fields that allow you to enter extra contact information such as:

-Most users simply ignore this section.
+Most users just ignore these fields.
 Some WordPress theme developers, however, may choose to display this and other contact information in their themes.

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.